onderjan/machine-check-book/src/machine-check/ch1_quickstart.md

 # Quickstart

->
-> &#x1F393;&#xFE0F; This chapter of the book is still being developed and may change significantly.
-> Please come back in a few days.
->

 If you are a Rust user, you can [skip to the usage](#using-machine-check).
 You can also try out [the quick example](https://crates.io/crates/machine-check) from the **machine-check** readme.

 ## Setting up Rust